 Women are more likely to take time off to raise a family.
-This has a double whammy.
-You lower your Social Security payments and you are more likely to earn less when you return to the workplace.
+This causes a double whammy.
+You lower your Social Security payments, and you are more likely to earn less when you return to the workplace.

 Social Security calculates your benefit by taking your 35 highest earning years and putting them into a formula.
 Every year you don’t have income is calculated as a zero.
 This will bring your payment down.
 You may have to work extra years to make up the difference or accept a lower payment.

 Social Security pays on a curve, which may work in your favor.
 Lower income workers receive a higher percentage of their salary for their payment.
 This was designed to provide the basic necessities to all workers.

 When you do return to the workplace, you generally don’t go back right where you left off.
 You have missed your place in line for promotions and salary increases.
 You also have children now and may not want to put in the hours or endure the stress of a high-level position.
 Earning less now decreases your monthly payment even more.

 During your time off, you can contribute to a traditional IRA every year, based on your husband’s earnings.
 This will supplement your Social Security payments later on.
 Make this part of your arrangement.
 You need to take care of yourself.

 Please don’t be lulled into thinking you don’t have to worry because you will have your husband’s Social Security to rely on.
 With a 50% divorce rate and spousal support being only 50% of your husband’s payment amount, you could end up getting the short end of the stick.
 It’s better to be prepared.
 The worst that could happen is you have more money for your retirement.